developer-journey/stewart-platform/tutorial/README.md

-# Step 4: Drill top and base platforms
+# Step: Drill top and base platforms

 Print out the top and bottom platform templates.